 Key Impacts, Risks, Opportunities

 Here in the Southeast, virtually every citizen and business enterprise within our service footprint is touched by what we do.
 Start your microwave and that's us behind the plug.
 Buy a soft drink, that's us powering the bottling plant.
 Go fishing on a local lake, that's us operating the dam.
 Even if you heat your house with another fuel, we probably supply the power to run the circulating fan.
 People take our product for granted.
 Because we're everywhere with lines to everyone.

-By the nature of what we do—generate electricity for 4.4 million customers in the Southeast—our company has a key impact on the:
+By the nature of what we do—generate electricity for more than 4.4 million customers in the Southeast—our company has a key impact on the:

 - Safety of workers by stressing the need to anticipate hazards.

 - Prosperity of customers by keeping monthly electric bills affordable.